reaset41/IC-Urobiome-Longitudinal/README.md

 # IC-Urobiome-Longitudinal

-**DATA AVAILABILITY**: Raw sequence data can be accessed via BioProject .
+**DATA AVAILABILITY**: Raw sequence data can be accessed via BioProject PRJNA1141486.
 Processed data tables are available within the data subdirectory of this repository.

 **REPRODUCIBILITY**: All analyses can be reproduced with the processed data tables in the data subdirectory and the R scripts in the code subdirectory.

-**CONTRIBUTORS**: Seth Reasoner contributed to this code.
+**CONTRIBUTORS**: Seth Reasoner.

 **CITATION**: To cite the paper, please use: .